Area Courts Inclement Weather Policies

 If Knox County schools are closed, court will close the first day.
 Each day after will be decided by the judge.
-The court will not open late if the schools open late.
+The court will open 1 hour late if Knox County schools open 1 or 2 hours late.
 The attorneys scheduled to appear on days for which inclement weather is anticipated should call (865) 215-2173.
 Cancellations will be announced on local radio and television stations.

 KNOX COUNTY GENERAL SESSIONS COURT

 The Knox County General Sessions Courts will operate on the Knox County schools inclement weather schedule for calendar year 2020‐2021.
 When Knox County schools are closed for road conditions due to snow and/or ice all General Sessions Courts will also be closed, this includes bonded arraignment/citation booking dockets.
 This policy does not apply to delayed school openings and is subject to revision by the Judges.
 Bonded arraignments/citation bookings will be reset one week.
 Civil suits, criminal and cited cases will be reset by the General Sessions Court Clerks' offices.
 The Clerk’s Offices will maintain normal business hours.

 KNOX COUNTY JUVENILE COURT & CHILD SUPPORT DIVISION